A Magical Vintage Lampshade Flower Crown

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

 I am so excited to share this DIY with you.
 It may be one of the most stunningly beautiful DIYs I have ever created.
-When we were planning my book, A Home to Share, we wanted to create an over-the-top beautiful, but achievable table for a gathering.
+When planning my book, A Home to Share, we wanted to create an over-the-top beautiful but achievable table for a gathering.

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-I had several vintage lampshades that I had accumulated over the years that were sitting in a corner in the Carriage House.
-Whenever I would see a vintage lampshade at a flea market or vintage show, something told me to take it home with me.
+Over the years, I had accumulated several vintage lampshades which were sitting in a corner in the Carriage House.
+Whenever I saw one at a flea market or vintage show, something told me to take it home.

-The good news is, you can find vintage lampshades at garage sales, Goodwill, flea markets, vintage shops, and the like for next to nothing.
-If you find one with a cool shape that still has fabric on it, just remove the fabric!
-I also provided some links below to new lampshade frames I found on Amazon.
+You can find vintage lampshades at garage sales, Goodwill, flea markets, vintage shops, and the like for next to nothing.
+Remove the fabric if you find one with an incredible shape that still has fabric on it!
+I also provided links below to new lampshade frames I found on Amazon.
 You can use new ones too!

 If you have my book, A Home to Share, you can follow along on pages 208-209.